The Women's House of Detention: A Queer History of a Forgotten Prison

 Summary

-This singular history of a prison, and the queer women and trans people held there, is a window into the policing of queerness and radical politics in the twentieth century.
+This "crucial" (The Advocate) and "compelling" (BuzzFeed) history of a prison, and the queer women and trans people held there, is a window into the policing of queerness and radical politics in

 The Women’s House of Detention, a landmark that ushered in the modern era of women’s imprisonment, is now largely forgotten.
 But when it stood in New York City’s Greenwich Village, from 1929 to

-Historian Hugh Ryan explores the roots of this crisis and reconstructs the little-known lives of incarcerated New Yorkers, making a uniquely queer case for prison abolition—and demonstrating that
+Historian Hugh Ryan reconstructs the little-known lives of these incarcerated New Yorkers, making a uniquely queer case for prison abolition—and demonstrating that by queering the Village, the

-by queering the Village, the House of D helped defined queerness for the rest of America.
-From the lesbian communities forged through the Women’s House of Detention to the turbulent prison riots
+House of Detention helped define queerness for the rest of America.
+From the lesbian communities forged through the Women’s House of D to the turbulent prison riots that presaged Stonewall, this is

-that presaged Stonewall, this is the story of one building and much more: the people it caged, the neighborhood it changed, and the resistance it inspired.
+the story of one building and much more: the people it caged, the neighborhood it changed, and the resistance it inspired.

 Editorial Reviews